CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### Fat LTO

 Let's take that concept of deferring to link-time one step further - what about deferring the very question of whether to use LTO altogether?
-Recalling that a traditional build process passes native object files, not bitcode, on to the linker, this might seem impossible. **Fat LTO** boldly goes 🖕fuck you🖕 and builds both, brute-forcing its way around the problem altogether.
+Recalling that a traditional build process passes native object files, not bitcode, on to the linker, this might seem impossible. **Fat LTO** boldly goes 🖕fuck you🖕 and just builds both, a brute-force solution to the problem.

-[**The motivations for and benefits of**](https://discourse.llvm.org/t/rfc-ffat-lto-objects-support/63977) this new method are, as far as I can tell, the same as unified LTO, so I won’t belabour those.
-However, it’s worth flagging up a couple of errata:
+[**The motivations for and benefits of**](https://discourse.llvm.org/t/rfc-ffat-lto-objects-support/63977) this new method are, as far as I can tell, the same as unified LTO, so I won’t belabour those here.
+They complement each other - fat LTO affords flexibility on when and where we optimise at link-time, unified LTO the orthogonal choice of how we'll optimise it - but it's also important to mark the differences.
+Fat LTO objects are, well, fat.
+Unifying LTO is a matter of lifting artificial constraints on the structure of LLVM bitcode, but fat LTO objects store two equivalent forms of the same underlying binaries.
+This comes at a cost to storage, and to build times (optimisations done to `*.o`s get thrown away), so where I'd recommend enabling unified LTO by default, it isn't worth using the following flag if you have the choice:
-- **Unified and fat LTO are orthogonal**
-- **Fat LTO object files are, well, fat** Because Fat LTO runs the [...] meaning for object files that are bigger and slower to build.
-If you’re enabling and disabling LTO frequently, , but it’s a markedly more significant buy-in than unified LTO.**

 **Clang flags** `-ffat-lto-objects`